Total number of college students participating in this service-learning program.

 - November-December: College students apply for SYC internship.
 FCP will accept applications until the roster is filled.
 List of potential host agencies is finalized.

-- December-January: Interviews conducted with potential interns and graduate supervisors.
+- December-March: Interviews conducted with potential interns and graduate supervisors.

-- January-March: Site visits with host agencies.
-Potential interns interview with host agencies as part of the “match-making” process.
+- January-March: Potential interns interview with host agencies as part of the “match-making” process.
 Students are encouraged to seek college credit with Bucks County Community College for participation in service-learning program.

 - April: Agreement letters sent to matched interns and host agencies.